CBaquero/web/InformalReadings.md

 # Informal Readings @Porto

-In **Informal Readings** we meet on a monthly basis to discuss interesting
+In **Informal Readings** we meet on a monthly basis to discuss interesting papers and new results of interest to distributed systems research.
+We gather a small group of researchers.